 3. Best Value: CORSAIR Void PRO RGB Wireless Headset

-As one of the cheapest headsets on the list, the CORSAIR Void Pro has a lot to prove.
-However, it proves itself quite admirably.
-While the Corsair can't deliver the same lossless ratio or crisp performance as the SteelSeries' beastly headsets, it's on the high end of battery performance with its over 15 hour battery life.
+As one of the cheapest headsets on our list, the CORSAIR Void Pro has a lot to prove, but it does so quite admirably.
+While the Corsair can't deliver the same lossless ratio or crisp performance as the SteelSeries' beastly headsets, it's on the high end of battery performance with its over 15-hour battery life.
 And while the plastic design of its frame may feel a bit flimsier than some of its competitors, the Corsair sports a very stylish design and a comfortable fit.

 The unidirectional mic installed in the Corsair Void does a great job of filtering out ambient noise, and that's a necessity for gamers looking to offer direction to their teammates from a crowded space.
 With a frequency response rated at 20Hz to 20kHZ, rather than focusing on the heavy bass that cheaper headsets tend to emphasize, the Corsair Void Pro offers a balanced sound register and can work as a respectable pair of non-gaming headphones in a pinch.